 After you install these themes the attacker using the backdoor can now download more files to your hosting server, edit some config files and do much more.
 The backdoor was just to give them access to your server.

-Honestly it would have been impossible for me to notice that I have a backdoor in my website if it was not for the WordFence Plugin.
-If you are running a WordPress website, the first thing you should do before even finishing reading this story, you should go install this plugin.
-WordFence pin pointed for me the exact line of code that gives backdoor access to an attacker and the files that have been either modified or not part of the core WordPress files.
+Honestly, it would have been impossible for me to notice that I have a backdoor in my website if it was not for the WordFence Plugin.
+If you are running a WordPress website, the first thing you should do before even finishing reading this story should go install this plugin.
+WordFence pinpointed for me the exact line of code that gives backdoor access to an attacker and the files that have been either modified or not part of the core WordPress files.

-From one of the website that was hacked due to a compromised theme.
+From one of the websites that were hacked due to a compromised theme.
 When users visited the website via a mobile device.
-It would bring pop ups and redirects them to some other website.
-Talk of Malvertisig.
-This rendered my website almost useless and I only found out about this from a user complaining of the pop ups.
+It would bring pop-ups and redirects them to some other website.
+Talk of Malvertising.
+This rendered my website almost useless and I only found out about this from a user complaining of the pop-ups.

-So guys let me end here, make sure you buy those themes otherwise you just risk you website being compromised.
+So guys let me end here, make sure you buy those themes otherwise you just risk your website being compromised.